 |Weight||Up to 21 lb (9.5 kg)|

 |Predators||No natural enemies|

 |Characteristics||Almost no muscles, gelatinous body|

 Blobfish are fish that live on the ocean floor of the South-West Pacific.
-They live at depths of 2,000-9,200 ft (600-2,800 m).
+They live at depths of 2,000-9,200 feet (600-2,800 meters).
 It’s pitch black and the pressure is so strong that no human could survive down there.
 That’s why we need special diving robots to explore these depths.